Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Item DOCUMENTATION.md

 ###### NEW Additional Features:

 **Noise Texture:** The noise texture can be used to generate special dithering.
 Only in Cutoff versions.
+By default it's using internal Unity algorithm bayer 8x8.
+If you want to use bluenoise dithering check the BlueNoiseDither checkbox at the bottom, then set the [bluenoise.dds] (https://github.com/Hanmen-lab/HS2-AI-ASE-Shaders/blob/master/Shaders%20ASE/bluenoise.dds)

+**Bayer**
 ![1](https://github.com/Hanmen-lab/HS2-AI-ASE-Shaders/blob/master/bayer.gif)
+**Bluenoise**
 ![2](https://github.com/Hanmen-lab/HS2-AI-ASE-Shaders/blob/master/bluenoise.gif)

 ###### SHADER KEYWORDS: